-We are pleased to announce the title and call for papers for our third annual conference.
+Our third annual conference will be held at the University of Bristol next March.
 Please see details below, and share with interested parties! (pdf version: Enchanted Edwardians CFP)

 CALL FOR PAPERS: ENCHANTED EDWARDIANS